Sasuke (TV series): Third stage

-The Third Stage has no time limit.
-Contestants are allowed approximately thirty seconds of rest between obstacles during which they can apply "sticky spray" to improve their grip.
+The Third Stage has no overall time limit unlike the other stages, however there is a resting time limit that specifies the maximum amount of time a competitor may wait between obstacles.
+This varies between 30 and 120 seconds depending on the season, with the only exception being the 29th competition, which was truly untimed.
+In each rest area, competitors can apply "sticky spray" to improve their grip.
 While the first two stages focus on speed and agility, this course almost exclusively tests one's upper body strength and stamina.